DominikGorecki/vulcanlab/documentation/work/implementation-of-standardized-ui-components-across-all-pages.T05.md

 ## Manual verification

 * Steps:
-    * Smoke test of the utility pages (Chunking, Vectorization, Cleanup).
+    * Smoke test of the utility pages (Vectorization, Cleanup, Markdown).
     * Verify that deletion prompts everywhere use the new `ConfirmDialog` layout.
 * Expected results:
     * 100% component library adoption.